Bowling Green Massacre: Kellyanne Conway Invents Fake Disaster & Gets Mocked Like Hell

 Muslim Celebrities — PICS

 People have pointed out that Kellyanne might have been referring to when two Iraqi nationals were arrested in Bowling Green, Kentucky, for carrying out IED attacks on U.S. soldiers — but in Iraq.
 “The two men were never planning on committing an act of terrorism on US soil.
 Instead, they were trying to help get weapons to al Qaeda in Iraq,” CNN has reported.
 So though the individuals were indicted on terrorism charges, they didn’t actually cause a massacre on American soil.
-Long story short, the Bowling Green Massacre didn’t actually happen.
+Long story short, the Bowling Green Massacre didn’t happen.

 As such, the Internet — including celebs — is tearing President Trump‘s advisor apart.
 “I learned about the Bowling Green Massacre from my boyfriend George… George Glass,” one brilliant Twitter user joked, thereby combining Kellyanne’s folly with one of the best memes of all time.
 “The Bowling Green Massacre was a very serious massacre that did an amazing job of massacring and is getting recognized more and more,” another person deadpanned.